 Watch (animated Kids Bible | TOWER OF BABEL | Latest English Bible Stories For Kids)

 Now, consider the scientific perspective.
-Scientists, generally speaking, think that spoken human languages originated as far back as 100,000 years ago, or around the same time humans first appeared on Earth (see, for instance, the article titled Language in Wikipedia.com).
+Scientists, generally speaking, think that spoken human languages originated as far back as 100,000 years ago, or around the same time humans first appeared on Earth (see, for instance, the article titled Language in Wikipedia.org).
 Contrary to Christian Biblical dogma, science contends that humans have never really spoken one, universal language.
 The following images provide a general synopsis of the scientific perspective on the evolution of spoken and written human languages.

 Cosmic Calendar